meth/eth-hd-wallet/README.md

 ## Developing

+Ensure you have [geth](https://github.com/ethereum/go-ethereum) installed and available in your `PATH`.

 * To run tests: `yarn test`
 * Tests with coverage: `yarn test:coverage`
 * Tests with watcher: `yarn test:watch`
 * Linter: `yarn lint`
 * Build `dist/`: `yarn build`

+_Note: If you've never installed `geth` before then make sure you run `geth makedag 0 ~/.ethash` to generate the DAG needed for mining, otherwise the tests will timeout._

 ## Acknowledgements